IF YOUR BUSINESS ISN’T ON SOCIAL MEDIA YET, YOU’RE MISSING OUT.

 WHO SHOULD USE INSTAGRAM?

 Pinterest arrived on the scene around the same time as Instagram and has continued to draw a similar crowd.
-While 26% of total adult US internet users report using the social network, it’s user base is predominately (81%) female.
-However, the numbers may soon start to even out as men are currently the fastest growing demographic on the channel.
+While 30% of US social media users report using the social network, it’s user base is predominantly (70%) female.
+However, the numbers may soon start to even out as men are currently the fastest growing demographic on the channel and account for 50% of new signups.
 Overall, Pinterest has relatively good penetration, 25% or higher, across all age groups, with the exception of those 65 and older.

 Although the median age of a Pinterest user is forty, 67% of Pinners are younger than that, with the user base consisting of mostly millennials.
 However, where Pinterest really stands out is for its user’s buyer behaviors.
 Eighty seven percent of Pinterest users have bought products because they saw it on Pinterest and 93% of users engage with the site to plan out purchases.
 Not only that, but it’s where people are discovering brands.
 47% of Pinners report finding new brands through the network.
 Combine those stats with its average time on site, which is a whopping 89 minutes, far surpassing social media giants Twitter and LinkedIn, and you have a tremendous opportunity to engage your business directly with your consumers.